Patent Steps Menu

-The first step to patent is the prior art search step is a worldwide search for patents, patent applications, and non-patent literature that are similar to the claims of the invention.
+The first of our steps to patent is the prior art search.
+This step is a worldwide search for patents, patent applications, and non-patent literature that are similar to the claims of the invention.
 Pretty much anything available in any language is potential prior art.
 Anything that mentions, talks about, or shows how to make and use the invention is potential prior art.

-If applying for a patent yourself, you should read about how to do a prior art search.
-The internet and over 100 patent and patent application databases should be searched.
+If applying for a patent yourself, you should read our article about how to do a prior art search.
+The internet generally and over 100 patent and patent application databases worldwide should be searched.
 This is what the patent examiners will do when they look for prior art to determine whether the invention is novel and non-obvious while examining the application.

 Carson Patents recommends DuckDuckGo for general internet searches and PatentScope for patent and patent application database searches.
 We recommend all inventors seek the help of a licensed patent practitioner (patent agent or patent attorney) for help with all of our steps to patent.
 This step is sometimes known as a USPTO patent search.
 Read more on our page about the prior art search.

 Patent Step 2: Can it be Patented

 The patentability study step is a determination of whether the invention is patentable and whether the prior art discloses the invention.
 The prior art found during the search is reviewed and examined to determine if an invention is patentable, and what can be patented.

 An invention may be patentable if it is patent eligible subject matter, useful, novel, and non-obvious.
 Most inventions are patent eligible subject matter and useful.
-An invention is non-obvious if it cannot be found in the prior art.
-When examining the prior art, non-obviousness is the most difficult to determine.
+An invention is novel if it cannot be found in the prior art.
+Non-obviousness is the most difficult to determine.
 If the prior art provides the elements of a new invention so that a person having skill in the art would already know how to make the invention, it is likely obvious and thus not patentable.

 Patent Step 3: Writing a Patent Application